rahul-gharat/dronahq-docs/docs/building-apps-guides/grouping-controls-into-containers.md

 ## Benefits

-1. **Enhanced Organization**: Containers allow users to visually organize controls into logical groups.
+1. Enhanced Organization: Containers allow users to visually organize controls into logical groups.
 This simplifies app design and improves the app's usability.

-2. **Streamlined User Interface**: By grouping controls within containers, the user interface becomes more structured and intuitive, helping end-users navigate the app with ease.
+2. Streamlined User Interface: By grouping controls within containers, the user interface becomes more structured and intuitive, helping end-users navigate the app with ease.

-3. **Simplified Control Management**: Containers make it easier to manage and manipulate multiple controls simultaneously, reducing development time and effort.
+3. Simplified Control Management: Containers make it easier to manage and manipulate multiple controls simultaneously, reducing development time and effort.

-4. **Improved User Experience**: The use of containers creates a more cohesive and visually appealing app layout, enhancing the overall user experience.
+4. Improved User Experience: The use of containers creates a more cohesive and visually appealing app layout, enhancing the overall user experience.

 ## Key Features